Domestic policy of the second Trump administration: Science

-The Center for Disease Control's (CDC) social vulnerability index and environmental justice index, which measured disparities in health risks, were removed from the organization's website, and on January 31, the data portal was taken completely offline in response to Executive Order 14168, which mandated that federal agencies use "sex" instead of "gender" and that they only recognize male and female sexes.
+The Centers for Disease Control's (CDC) social vulnerability index and environmental justice index, which measured disparities in health risks, were removed from the organization's website, and on January 31, the data portal was taken completely offline in response to Executive Order 14168, which mandated that federal agencies use "sex" instead of "gender" and that they only recognize male and female sexes.
 Census web pages about sexual identity and orientation were taken offline, and CDC pages about HIV and LGBTQ+ youth also disappeared.
 About 750 CDC employees were fired over the weekend of February 15 with leadership stating that 10% (1,300) would be notified of their termination.
 The Food and Drug Administration purged online material on clinical trial diversity that encouraged drug developers to test the effects of medical treatments on different populations.
 After a court order, many web pages were restored.
 The administration added a disclaimer to the restored websites that notes the administrations opposition to what it terms "gender ideology", claiming it is "inaccurate".

 Layoffs at the National Oceanic and Atmospheric Administration (NOAA) began on February 27, 2025, when 880 employees (approximately 5% of the organization) were fired.
 In some cases, the government attempted to rehire scientists.
 Members of the technical staff at the Department of Energy's National Nuclear Security Administration, which oversees the nuclear arsenal, were fired on February 13; attempts to contact them for rehiring failed because their emails had been disconnected.
 The Department of Agriculture fired several scientists working on the ongoing avian flu outbreak over the same weekend and attempted to rehire them.
 Members of the CDC's Epidemic Intelligence Service were told their positions were eliminated, but the decision was reversed after an outcry.

+Social programs

+Assistance programs

+The administration has looked to end the Low Income Home Energy Assistance Program and the HOME Investment Partnerships Program.

+On December 31, 2025, the Trump Administration announced it would be freezing child care funds to all fifty states; according to an official within the Department of Health and Human Services, the funds would only be released "when states prove they are being spent legitimately."
+The move came after unverified video was released by conservative influencer Nick Shirley, who claimed the footage proved child care fraud within Somali communities in the Minnesota city of Minneapolis.
+Minnesota officials disputed Shirley's allegations.